rahildoshi97/materforge/paper/paper.md

 and do not easily integrate with general-purpose simulation codes.

 This leads to ad hoc solutions, hindering workflow efficiency and FAIR data adoption [@wilkinson2016fair].
-MaterForge bridges this gap by providing a unified, open-source framework that leverages symbolic mathematics, automatic regression, and dependency resolution.
-By combining a user-friendly YAML configuration with powerful backend processing, MaterForge standardizes and simplifies the integration of realistic material behavior into scientific simulations.
+MaterForge bridges this gap by providing a unified, framework that leverages symbolic mathematics, automatic regression, and dependency resolution to standardizes and simplify the integration of realistic material behavior into scientific simulations.

 # Key Functionality

 - **Flexible Input Methods**: The library supports various property definition methods such as constant values, step functions, file-based data (.xlsx, .csv, .txt), tabular data, piecewise equations, and computed properties
   (\autoref{fig:input_methods_new}).
-  This versatility allows users to leverage data from diverse sources with robust file processing capabilities.
+  This versatility allows users to leverage data from diverse sources.

 ![MaterForge's property definition methods with corresponding YAML examples and automatically generated validation plots.\label{fig:input_methods_new}](figures/input_methods_new.jpg)

 - **Extensible Material Support**: The framework supports any material type through its extensible architecture.
-  Currently implemented and thoroughly tested for pure metals and alloys through its unified interface, its modular design allows for straightforward extension to other materials such as ceramics, polymers, or composites.
+  Currently implemented for pure metals and alloys, its modular design allows straightforward extension to materials such as ceramics, polymers, or composites.

-- **Automatic Dependency Resolution**: For dependent properties (e.g., thermal diffusivity calculated from thermal conductivity, density, and heat capacity), MaterForge automatically determines the correct processing order, resolves mathematical dependencies, and detects circular references.
+- **Automatic Dependency Resolution**: For dependent properties (e.g., density calculated from thermal expansion coefficient), MaterForge automatically determines the correct processing order, resolves mathematical dependencies, and detects circular references.

 - **Configurable Boundary Behavior**: Users can define how properties behave outside their specified ranges, choosing between constant-value or extrapolation to best match the physical behavior of the material.

-- **Regression and Data Reduction**: The library performs piecewise regression for large datasets.
-  This simplifies complex property curves into efficient mathematical representations with configurable polynomial degrees and number of segments, reducing computational overhead while maintaining physical accuracy.
+- **Regression and Data Reduction**: The library performs piecewise regression for large datasets, simplifying complex property curves into efficient mathematical representations with configurable polynomial degrees and segments, reducing computational overhead while maintaining accuracy.

-- **Intelligent Simplification Timing**: MaterForge provides sophisticated control over when data simplification occurs in the dependency chain via the `simplify` parameter.
+- **Intelligent Simplification Timing**: MaterForge provides sophisticated control over when data simplification occurs via the `simplify` parameter.
-  `simplify: pre` optimizes performance by simplifying properties before they are used in dependent calculations, while `simplify: post` defers simplification until all dependent properties have been computed, maximizing numerical accuracy.
+  `simplify: pre` optimizes performance by simplifying properties before being used in dependent calculations, while `simplify: post` defers simplification until all dependent properties have been computed, maximizing numerical accuracy.
-  This allows users to balance computational efficiency with numerical accuracy based on their specific simulation requirements.

 The boundary behavior options work seamlessly with the regression capabilities to provide comprehensive data processing control
 (\autoref{fig:regression_options_with_boundary_behavior_new}).